 Nomination Contact and Procedures

-The deadline for nominations, including self-nominations, is June 1, 2017.
-Send Jenn Fishman, Immediate Past President (email@example.com), an electronic copy of the completed dissertation in its final form, as it was submitted to the author's (or authors') home institution.
+The deadline for nominations, including self-nominations, is June 1, 2019.
+Send Lisa Mastrangelo, Immediate Past President (email@example.com), an electronic copy of the completed dissertation in its final form, as it was submitted to the author's (or authors') home institution.
 Please also provide documentation of completion, including date of submission.
-The 2016 and 2017 award recipients will be invited to attend the Feminisms and Rhetorics Conference in Dayton, OH, October 4-7, 2017.
+The 2018 and 2019 award recipients will be invited to receive their awards the Feminisms and Rhetorics Conference at James Madison University (Harrisonburg, Virginia), in November 2019.